Founder & Executive Director

 During eighteen years as a professional trombonist, Kim was a regular member of symphony, ballet and opera orchestras in Dallas, Fort Worth and Mexico City.

 As a freelance musician he performed with numerous artists in a wide variety of ensembles while touring throughout the United States, Canada, Europe and Mexico.

 Kim majored in music performance at North Texas State University and maintained a private music studio in the Dallas/Ft.
 Worth area for seven years teaching trombone, euphonium and tuba.

 A native Texan, Kim was born in Houston, grew up in Amarillo then moved to the North Texas area to become a professional college student.
 He’s worn many hats including those of a music instructor, stage manager, bartender, freelance trombonist, machinist (where he helped build the Stealth bomber…. shhh!) and auditorium manager.
 A career raising circus tents lasted one day.
 In another life, Mr. Campbell toured with The O’Jays, Barry White, Donna Summer and several other acts that are better left unmentioned.

-Idle moments find Kim walking around White Rock Lake, puttering in his garden or flying his beloved 40-year-old sailplane.
+Idle moments find Kim walking around White Rock Lake, puttering in his garden or tending his colony of beloved honey bees.
 He shares an East Dallas cottage with his spouse, arts manager extraordinaire LeAnn Binford.

-Kim currently answers to three cats….
-Tootsie and Pat at home and the Dallas Wind Symphony’s faithful office cat, Mr. Widget.
+Kim currently answers to seven cats….
+Tootsie, Sugarpuss, Lindbergh, Jetta, Boomerang and Wiggles at home and the Dallas Winds’ faithful office cat, Mr. Widget.